vli8/Machine-Learning-Project---Wine-Predictor/README.md

 # Machine-Learning-Project---Wine-Predictor
-Guessing the price of wine based on hundreds of thousands of reviews from sommeliers.
+Predicting the price of wine based on hundreds of thousands of reviews from sommeliers.